amaragh/portfolio/README.md

 A portfolio is necessary for any programmer who wishes to showcase their coding skills to the public, especialy potential employers.
 Such a portfolio will allow the programmer to provide an attractive landing page where they can include any details they find important for a potential employer to know.
 In addition to providing links to their most impressive work, they can provide more human details about themself and show off their design skills as well.

-I created a portfolio using the HTML, CSS and general coding skills I have learned so far to build a framework for the work I have done so far, and for any noteworthy future projects I execute.
+I created a portfolio using the HTML, CSS and general coding skills I have learned so far to build a framework for the projects I have completed, and for any noteworthy future projects I execute.
 This was a fun project as I got to build my first webpage from scratch, and it was also a good exercise in interatively tailoring the HTML to the CSS as I progressed through the build.

 ## Installation